Set your sights on a job where you can grow with a utility industry leader.

 - Pass pre-employment testing including a physical abilities assessment and SKAT-Meterman (Skills, Knowledge and Abilities Test)

-- Two-year technical school degree, two-year Electronics/Electrical/Telecommunications degree, or a combination of related work experience/military training
+- Preferred two-year technical school degree, two-year Electronics/Electrical/Telecommunications degree, or a combination of related work experience/military training

-- Advancement opportunities include Metering Technician and Journeyman Metering Technician.
+- Advancement opportunities include Metering Specialist and Journeyman Metering Technician.

 - The two-year Apprentice Metering Technician program comprises four modules, with each module consisting of classroom training and on the job training.
-Once an Apprentice Metering Technician meets all the requirements under this program, the employee will be promoted to "Meterman A" classification at the time a vacancy becomes available.
+Once an Apprentice Metering Technician meets all the requirements under this program, the employee will be promoted to Meter Technician classification at the time a vacancy becomes available.